 Since 2015, Google has put more and more pressure on website owners to make their sites mobile friendly.
 Over the past few years, the definition of mobile friendly has changed when it comes to website design and development.

-You may also be hearing different terminology floating around like mobile friendly, mobile first, responsive design, adaptive design, separate mobile website (or m dot site) and mobile apps.
+Generally, it means that your site performs well on a mobile device like a phone or tablet.
+However, you may also hear different terminology floating around like mobile friendly, mobile first, responsive design, adaptive design, separate mobile website (or m dot site) and mobile apps.
 Here’s a quick explanation of each type of mobile site experience.